HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/modify_dam/dam_edit_image.md

         !!! note
             When editing assets in DAM, there is some expected variation in image size.

-    - **Replace** - Replace the digital media asset file with a new image media file.
+    - **Replace** - Replaces the digital media asset file with a new image media file.

         !!! note
             You can only replace the image with a new image of a supported image filetype.
 No other assets \(like document and video filetypes\) have the **Replace** option at the moment.